-All Adult General Education students who are supported by federal funds are required to be pre- and post-tested with the TABE.
+All Adult General Education students who are supported by federal funds are required to be preand post-tested with the TABE.
 There are some exceptions.
-GED® students are not required to be post-tested for the final Literacy Completion Point (LCP).
+GED® students are not required to post-test, but programs may choose to post-test to measure progress.
 Adult High School (AHS) and AHS co-enrolled students are not required to be pre- or post-tested.
 The pre-test must be administered within the first twelve (12) hours of instruction.

-Establishing the NRS Initial Educational Functioning Level Based on Assessment Scores
+Establishing the NRS Initial Educational Functioning Level and Measurable Skills Gains Based on Assessment Scores